Basic Egg Facts

 Egg shell and yolk color may vary, but color has nothing to do with egg quality, flavor, nutritive value, cooking characteristics or shell thickness.

 The color comes from pigments in the outer layer of the shell and may range in various breeds from white to deep brown.
 The breed of hen determines the color of the shell.
-Breeds with white feathers and ear lobes lay white eggs; breeds with red feathers and ear lobes lay brown eggs.
+Commercial breeds with white feathers and ear lobes lay white eggs; commercial breeds with red feathers and ear lobes lay brown eggs.
 White eggs are most in demand among American buyers.
 In some parts of the country, however, particularly in New England, brown shells are preferred.
 The Rhode Island Red, New Hampshire and Plymouth Rock are breeds that lay brown eggs.
 Since brown-egg layers are slightly larger birds and require more food, brown eggs are usually more expensive than white.

 Egg albumen in raw eggs is opalescent and does not appear white until it is beaten or cooked.
 A yellow or greenish cast in raw white may the presence of riboflavin.
 Cloudiness of the raw white is due to the presence of carbon dioxide which has not had time to escape through the shell and thus indicates a very fresh egg.